remche/terraform-openstack-rke2/README.md

 If you need a template step for your manifests, you can use `manifests_gzb64` (see [cinder-csi-plugin example](./examples/cinder-csi-plugin)).

+> [!WARNING]
-> :warning: Modifications made to manifests after cluster deployement wont have any effect.
+> Modifications made to manifests after cluster deployement wont have any effect.

 ### Downscale